WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ## py command
 _one liners that need imports_

 pyflyby also comes with a cli command to run one liners.
-It's pretty genious, I'm sure I will find a use or two for it, but so far its been more of a novelty for me.
+It's pretty genius, I'm sure I will find a use or two for it, but so far it's been more of a novelty for me.

 ``` bash